 Still, I liked Laura (aside from her methods of parenting), and wanted to see how it would all come out (and, especially, if she would acquire some backbone).

-Overly kind-hearted in addition to being a pushover, Laura rents out a room at her homestead (called “Ninepins”) to a troubled 17-year-old, Willow, who had been suspected of arson, and whose mentally-ill mother, Marianne, has been deemed unable to care for her.
+Kind-hearted in addition to being a pushover, Laura rents out a room at her homestead (called “Ninepins”) to a troubled 17-year-old, Willow, who had been suspected of arson, and whose mentally-ill mother, Marianne, has been deemed unable to care for her.
 Laura also becomes friends with Willow’s social worker, Vince.

 As all of them get to know one another, even Willow notices how reluctant Laura is to “parent” Beth: